All Episodes

 Her speech will be her interview.

-For example, I'd find myself at home reading a story on somebody, uh either in the entertainment world, the political world, wherever.
+For example, I'd find myself at home reading a story on somebody, either in the entertainment world, the political world, wherever.

-And I made the assumption, and I think probably a lot of people do, that well, there's a reason there's a story here on person X. And the reason has to do with the person's done something noteworthy.
+And I made the assumption, and I think probably a lot of people do, that, well, there's a reason there's a story here on Person X.

 I thought it was all genuine, in other words.